 - a.
 Cost of Living Allowance (COLA).
 Employees covered by this Agreement will receive COLAs as prescribed by OPM regulations. - b.
 Post Differential.
-Eligible bargaining unit employees will continue to receive Post Differential as defined by statute and Government-wide regulations. - c.
-Premium Pay and Differentials.
-Except for ATRA operational differential, bargaining unit employees will continue to receive all premium pay percentages and differentials as are administered in accordance with applicable laws, regulations, or the Parties' Collective Bargaining Agreement.
+Eligible bargaining unit employees will continue to receive Post Differential as defined by statute and Government-wide regulations.

-SECTION 4.
+Section 4.
 FAA Core Compensation Plan.
 The provisions of the FAA Core Compensation Plan, in effect upon the signing of this Agreement, will govern any pay matters not covered by this Agreement.
 Any changes to the Core Compensation Plan shall be addressed in accordance with the Mid-Term Bargaining Article of the Parties' Collective Bargaining Agreement.